yjyddq/RiOSWorld/README.md

   </h4>
 </div>

-We have currently organized and presented the code for RiOSWorld.
-If you are also engaged in the research of CUA Risk, we welcome your suggestions.
-If you have any questions about the code, feel free to create an issue.
-If you are interested in our work, please give us a star.

 ## 📢 Updates
 - 2025-06-30: Please note that there are mistakes in the original [evaluation_risk_examples/test_phishing_email.json](https://github.com/yjyddq/RiOSWorld/blob/main/evaluation_risk_examples/test_phishing_email.json) file, which has been corrected.
 Please download the latest version.
 We add a ip_setting.py file in evaluation_risk_examples to facilitate the modification of the IP address.
 - 2025-06-29: We fixed some errors in [mm_agent/agent.py (line 28, 336)](https://github.com/yjyddq/RiOSWorld/blob/main/mm_agents/agent.py), [env_risk_utils/attack.py (line 4, line 331-334, line 345-348, line 359-362, line 373-376, line 558)](https://github.com/yjyddq/RiOSWorld/blob/main/env_risk_utils/attack.py), [lib_run_single.py (line 3, line 28-29, line 47-49)](https://github.com/yjyddq/RiOSWorld/blob/main/lib_run_single.py), [run.py (line 112)](https://github.com/yjyddq/RiOSWorld/blob/main/run.py), [desktop_env/evaluators/metrics/chrome.py (line 341, line 366)](https://github.com/yjyddq/RiOSWorld/blob/main/env_risk_utils/attack.py), and add files DejaVuSansMono-Bold.ttf, DejaVuSansMono.ttf, Roboto.ttf.